Ferparishuertas/iobuilders/tokenized-money-poc/README.md

 | API Gateway | Expose all functions as a microservice.
 | S3          | To store all application static resources (HTML, Javascript, CSS, assets, etc).
 Used as HTTP server.
 | Redshift    | Audit log storage.
+| SQS/SNS     | Dead letter queue.
+| CloudWatch  | To deal with system logs.

+### Security

+> TBD Talk about HTTP2/HTTPS only, JWT tokens, AWS VPCs and roles, etc.

 ## Team